If you’re finding that your outgoings are exceeding your incomings on a regular basis, it’s likely a sign that something needs to change.

 A budget is a good way to stay on top of your spending.
 You can set yourself specific categories for spending and then a goal within each category.
 It’s important to be realistic with your goals so you set yourself up for success.

-It’s also useful to review your transactions and see if there’s anything you’re paying for which you can reduce the cost of, or cancel.
+Once you’ve created your budget, it’s useful to review your transactions and see if there’s anything you’re paying for which you can reduce the cost of, or cancel.

 Explore more: How to manage your subscription services and save money